tom-tagmdl/home-assistant-asset-intelligence/README.md

 ## 🧭 Together with the artwork example…

-You now clearly show two halves of your system:

 | Domain            | What is protected        |
 | ----------------- | ------------------------ |
 | Artwork           | Value + preservation     |